-Credit Type: Non-refundable/Carryforward/Refundable to certain taxpayers is defined as one located in a targeted area within the meaning of section 143(j) of the Internal Revenue Code and located in an area of a city, town, or village whose governing body has identified by resolution that such area is an area in need of community renewal and which has adopted an historic preservation and community renewal program.
+Description: Taxpayers may claim a tax credit for the rehabilitation of historic homes located in New York State.
+The amount of the credit is equal to 20 percent of qualified rehabilitation expenditures made by the taxpayer with respect to a qualified historic home.
+A qualified historic home is defined as one located in a targeted area within the meaning of section 143(j) of the Internal Revenue Code and located in an area of a city, town, or village whose governing body has identified by resolution that such area is an area in need of community renewal and which has adopted an historic preservation and community renewal program.
 The taxpayer must own the home and reside there during the taxable year.
 The credit is limited to \$25,000 per residence.
-For taxable years beginning on or after January 1, 2010, the credit is amended by increasing the credit cap from \$25,000 to \$50,000, making the credit refundable for taxpayers with New York adjusted gross income that is less than or equal to \$60,000, and expanding the definition of eligible properties to include those located within a census tract that is at or below 100 percent of the state median family income in the most recent federal census.
+For taxable years beginning on or after January 1, 2010. the credit is amended by increasing the credit cap from \$25,000 to \$50,000, making the credit refundable for taxpayers with New York adjusted gross income that is less than or equal to \$60,000, and expanding the definition of eligible properties to include those located within a census tract that is at or below 100 percent of the state median family income in the most recent federal census.
 After December 31, 2019, the credit reverts back to pre-2010 law.